dkoleev/dkoleev.github.io/_posts/2024-09-19-create-teelgram-bot-on-python.md

 To create your own bot, you need to use **BotFather**, the official tool for registering and managing bots on Telegram.

 ### Steps:
 1. Open Telegram and search for the **BotFather** bot.
+(Enter @BotFather into the search menu)
 2. Start a chat with BotFather by typing `/start`.
 3. Create a new bot by typing `/newbot`.
 4. You will be prompted to provide a name for your bot.
-Enter a unique name (e.g., `MyWeatherBot`).
+Enter a unique name (e.g., `Hello World`).
 5. BotFather will ask for a username for the bot.
-The username must end with "bot" (e.g., `my_weather_bot`).
+The username must end with "bot" (e.g., `HelloWorldBot`).
 6. After completing these steps, BotFather will give you a **token**.
 This token is crucial as it authenticates your bot and allows you to interact with Telegram’s API.

 > **Important:** Keep your token private and do not share it publicly!